 1. Questioning

-The hand has a very precise pattern of innervation by the radial, median and ulnar nerve, which originates from different parts of the brachial plexus.
-If we correlate the patient’s hand with his or her anterior neck, we will find that the thumb and dorsal surfaces of the second and third fingers, except distal phalanges, are associated with the upper third of the ASM (i.e., radial nerve).
-The index, middle finger and half of the fourth fingers on the palmar hand are associated with the middle third of ASM (i.e. median nerve, and half the of the fourth and entire fifth fingers are associated with the lower third of ASM (i.e., ulnar nerve).
+The hand has an exact pattern of innervation by the radial, median, and ulnar nerve, which originates from different parts of the brachial plexus.
+If we correlate the patient’s hand with the anterior neck, we find that the thumb and dorsal surfaces of the second and third fingers, except the distal phalanges, are associated with the upper third of the ASM (i.e., the radial nerve).
+The index, middle finger, and half of the fourth fingers on the palmar hand are associated with the middle third of ASM (i.e., median nerve, and half of the fourth and entire fifth fingers are associated with the lower third of ASM (i.e., ulnar nerve).

-The practitioner should ask about any current or previous sensory symptoms (e,g., pain, tingling, numbness, etc.) and match them with the innervation of the hand we have just discussed.
+The practitioner should ask about current or past sensory symptoms (e.g., pain, tingling, numbness) and relate them to the innervation of the hand we have just discussed.
 For example, the patient has a clinical picture of Carpal Tunnel Syndrome with numbness of the palmar surface of the index and middle fingers.
-If the patient has Carpal Tunnel Syndrome as a result of ASMS, the middle third of the ASM will exhibit the greatest tension.
+If the patient has carpal tunnel syndrome secondary to ASMS, the middle third of the ASM will exhibit the greatest tension.

 Thus, even before application of Wartenberg’s Test and Trigger Point Test, the practitioner may predict which part of the brachial plexus may be affected by a tensed ASM just by asking the right questions.